ST_Next 2025: Action Beyond Pledges

 • Dr. Sulagna Chattopadhyay

-Discussion Highlights: This thought-provoking panel brought together renowned environmental leaders to explore the deeper meaning of afforestation, ecosystem restoration, and climate resilience.
+Panel Reflections: The second panel tackled the essence of ecological restoration through expert insights.
+This thought-provoking panel brought together renowned environmental leaders to explore the deeper meaning of afforestation, ecosystem restoration, and climate resilience.
 Speakers reflected on personal journeys, institutional challenges, and the ecological transformations taking place across India.

 • Padma Shri Jadav Payeng – Key Discussion Points